My Expert Recommendations for Memorial Day Mattress Savings

 While $200 off might not seem as big as other brands, Layla’s mattresses are already generally affordable compared to other options.
 The Hybrid mattress is now $1,499.
 Several other sleep essentials from Layla are also discounted, like the weighted blanket, sheets and adjustable bases.

-Bear is running a 35% off sitewide sale for Memorial Day, which will bring the cost of the Bear Original mattress down to only $649.
+Bear is running a 35% off sitewide sale including 40% off mattresses with code MD4TY for Memorial Day, which will bring the cost of the Bear Original mattress down to only $649.
 This is one of the cheapest beds you can get online.
 The Elite Hybrid, Bear’s most luxurious hybrid bed, is $1,499 instead of $2,305.

 If 35% off isn’t enough, you also get two free pillows, sheets and a bed protector when you buy a mattress during Memorial Day.
 That’s a $400 value in sleep accessories.
 It’s one of the more generous sales going on right now.